 - Cuisine: Mexican

 Hearty spinach artichoke enchiladas with a simple homemade red sauce!
 These lightened-up vegetarian enchiladas include black beans, a modest amount of sour cream and some golden cheese on top.
-Recipe yields 6 enchiladas (enough for 2 to 4 servings).
+Recipe yields 6 large enchiladas.
 You might as well make a double batch of the sauce and freeze it for later!

 Homemade red enchilada sauce (yields 2 cups sauce)